chstrcpprpt/homework11/README.md

 # homework11 - Note Taker

-1. In Terminal, run:
+1. In Terminal, install dependencies with:

 npm install

-to install dependencies

-2. Start the application by running:
+2. Start the application by running the following in your Terminal window:

 node app

-in your Terminal window

-3. Navigate to:
+3. To access the app, navigate to:

 localhost:3000

-to get started

 4. Click the pencil icon to enter a new note with a title and text The note appears in a list on the left hand side